Message-Passing Algorithms: Reparameterizations and Splittings: Previous Work

-Any vector of finite messages is a valid choice for the vector of initial messages $m^0$, but the choice of initial messages can greatly affect the behavior of the algorithm.
+We will think of the messages as a vector of functions indexed by the direced edge over which the message is passed.
+Any vector of real-valued messages is a valid choice for the vector of initial messages $m^0$, and the choice of initial messages can greatly affect the behavior of the algorithm.
 A typical assumption is that the initial messages are chosen such that $m^0_{\alpha\rightarrow i} \equiv 0$ and $m^0_{i\rightarrow \alpha} \equiv 0$.
+This uniformity assumption is often useful when we need to analyze the evolution of the algorithm over time, but ideally, we would like to design message-passing schemes that perform well independent of initialization.

-We want to use the messages in order to construct an estimate of the min-marginals of $f$.
-A min-marginal of $f$ is a function of one variable obtained by minimizing the function $f$ over all of the remaining variables.
-The min-marginal for the variable $x_i$ would be $\min_{x' : x'_i = x_i} f(x')$ which is a function of $x_i$.
-Given any vector of messages, $m^t$, we can construct a set of beliefs that are intended to approximate the min-marginals of $f$:
+We can use the messages in order to construct an estimate of the min-marginals of $f$.
+Recall that a min-marginal of $f$ is a function of one or more variables obtained by fixing a subset of the variables and minimizing the function $f$ over all of the remaining variables.
+For example, the min-marginal for the variable $x_i$ would be the function $f_i(x_i) \triangleq \min_{x' : x'_i = x_i} f(x')$.
+Given any vector of messages, $m^t$, we can construct a set of beliefs that are intended to approximate the min-marginals of $f$ by setting